sagnikb/2022_microsoft_ionq_challenge/README.md

 # Steps: PAQman

 1. Setup:
-2. Draw the maze : This function sets the background of the screen for starting the game 3.Draw PacMan : We need to set a starting position and direction for PacMan.
+2. Draw the maze : This function sets the background of the screen for starting the game.
-4.Move PacMan
+3. Draw PAQman : We need to set a starting position and direction for PacMan.
+4. Move PAQman
-5.Increase the score : When Pac-Man moves over a dot, the score increases by one, and the dot is removed.
+5. Increase the score : When PAQman moves over a dot, the score increases by one, and the dot is removed.
-6.Add the ghosts : First, we need to add the starting positions of our ghosts.
+6. Add the ghosts : First, we need to add the starting positions of our ghosts.